 What This Means for Hotels & ResortsThe goal here is to reduce broken threads, boost conversation, and keep good content relevant.
 Hotels and resorts can use this to elaborate more on past posts, update guests with new information as it becomes available, and potentially re-engage guests.

 TikTok Acquires Licensed MusicTikTok is an increasingly popular platform, and they've now got a deal with global independent music licensing agency Merlin.
 Their music can now be used on TikTok, bringing legal music to the platform which users can soon add to their own videos.

 What This Means for Hotels & ResortsTikTok is a minor player compared to larger platforms like Facebook and Instagram, but you shouldn't count it out.
 It can be particularly valuable when targeting younger demographics of potential guests, as it's particularly popular with Gen Z users.
 Take a look at the platform, and even if it's not a great fit now, keep an eye on it long-term.

-Additionally, the Company provides subscription-based website development and digital marketing services through its HotelSiteXPRESS offering.
-The service is based on a 'pay-as-you-go' model and requires no capital investment on the part of the hotel.
+The Company also provides subscription-based website development and digital marketing services through its HotelSiteXPRESS offering.
+The service is based on a "pay-as-you-go' model and requires no capital investment on the part of the hotel.

 Lodging Interactive is an HSMAI Adrian Award winner and has won awards from the International Academy of Visual Arts, Interactive Media Awards, Horizon Interactive Awards, Web Marketing Association, Academy of Interactive & Visual Arts, and Travel Weekly's Magellan Awards have recognized Lodging Interactive as an industry leader.